 Hannah’s application year was Washington State’s inaugural year, and they made 91 offers to fill 60 seats.
 Leila Harrison said, “Even though Hannah was offered a seat from the waitlist, she was still among the top group of applicants we were considering that year.
 We formed our waitlist immediately after our interview season concluded in the middle of March.
 The bulk of our waitlist offers were made in May, and Hannah was accepted on May 3.”
 Making only 91 offers for 60 seats demonstrates a very competitive process of acceptance revealing how much of a fit Hannah was deemed to be.

 One thing to keep in mind is that applicants should not be wary about reaching out to admissions deans with questions or request for feedback if they did receive an interview or acceptance.
-If an applicant is in the position to have to reapply and would like feedback about how to improve, Ms. Harrison explained that the appropriate way to approach this is to call or email the admissions office and offered these points:
+If an applicant is in the position to have to reapply and would like feedback about how to improve, Ms. Harrison explained that the appropriate way to approach this is to call or email the admissions office.
+She offered the following points:

 - If feedback is offered, the applicant would then follow the process provided.
 Applicants should avoid going into these feedback sessions with expectations of receiving an answer to why they did not get accepted or were not interviewed.
 The admissions process is highly complex with many factors at play.
 The point of the feedback session is to provide insight about how to improve on a reapplication.
 Furthermore, feedback and following through with improving the application should not be seen as a guarantee that one will be interviewed or accepted in a subsequent application.